 This job draws on many disciplines including electric engineering, psychoacoustics and music theory.

-Recording engineers have to be very knowledgeable across a wide variety of music equipment, both analogue, digital and numerous audio editing software programs and DAW.
+Recording engineers have to be very knowledgeable across a wide variety of music equipment, both analog, digital, and numerous audio editing software programs and DAW.

 Experience plays a big part in the sound recording field and being mentored by existing professionals in the field can have a great impact on your career.
 Taking out work experience in a local recording studio or larger studios in a nearby city could also boost your career as an audio engineer.

-Famed recording engineers such as Bob Ludwig, Dave Pensado, and Andrew Scheps are also good musicians as well, so it helps to have an overcall background in music and songwriting.
+Famed recording engineers such as Bob Ludwig, Dave Pensado, and Andrew Scheps are also good musicians as well, so it helps to have an overall background in music and songwriting.

-Another important part of work as a recording engineer is the process of translating analogue to digital sound and harmonizing sounds to visual media.
-In the studio, the engineer may also be in charge of editing, mixing and mastering as well as recording sound.
+Another important part of work as a recording engineer is the process of translating analog to digital sound and harmonizing sounds to visual media.
+In the studio, the engineer may also be in charge of editing, mixing, and mastering as well as recording sound.
 Recording engineers should also be familiar with the layout and installation of equipment for audio recording.

 Although they should be educated in the overall process of recording, typically a recording engineer will specialise in only one or two steps in the overall process of recording sound.
 The steps involved in the production of a recording are as follows: recording, editing, mixing and mastering.

 Few jobs in the music industry are actually advertised.